How to use the INDIRECT function of Excel?

 REF Error with INDIRECT

-When you have such an error, don't try to correct the formula but return to the basic; I mean just create a connection with the worksheet to understand the writing.
+When you encounter such an error, don't try to correct the formula; instead, return to the basics by creating a connection with the worksheet to understand the writing.

 ='United Kingdom'!B2